quipucords/quipucords/docs/source/man.rst

 ``--exclude-hosts ip_address``

+  Optional.
 Sets the host name, IP address, or IP address range to exclude when running a scan.
 Follows the same formatting options as ``--hosts`` shown above.

 ``--cred credential``